 Unfortunately, most people will be involved in an accident at some point in their life.
 According to the Tennessee Department of Safety and Homeland Security, there were 1009 traffic fatalities and 37,264 serious injuries caused by automobile accidents throughout the state in 2017.
 The consequences and repercussions of a serious car, truck, motorcycle, or other serious accident can be life-altering, placing both you and your family’s future in serious jeopardy if you do not act quickly to protect yourself and your loved ones.
 It is important if you or a loved one has been injured by the negligence, recklessness, or intentional actions of another that you speak with one of our experienced Clarksville car accident attorneys to preserve evidence, to protect your rights, and to ensure that the largest possible damages are recovered for your injuries.

-Our experienced auto accident lawyers possess the resources and experience required to undertake a thorough investigation of your accident in order to determine the fact pattern and the amount of damages you are entitled to.
-This process includes reviewing evidence from the crash location, requesting publicly-available video footage of the accident captured by nearby traffic and/or security cameras, questioning witnesses to gather more details, reviewing your medical treatment history, and consulting with healthcare providers to determine if further treatment is required.
-Additionally, our legal team is expert in appraising non-economic forms of damages you may be owed, such as pain and suffering.
+Our experienced Clarksville auto accident lawyers possess the resources and experience required to undertake a thorough investigation of your accident in order to determine the fact pattern and the amount of damages you are entitled to.
+This process includes reviewing evidence from the crash location, requesting publicly available video footage of the accident captured by nearby traffic and/or security cameras, questioning witnesses to gather more details, reviewing your medical treatment history, and consulting with health care providers to determine if further treatment is required.
+Additionally, our legal team is experienced in appraising noneconomic forms of damages you may be owed, such as pain and suffering.

 In order to recover financial compensation after a car accident in Tennessee, you need proof.
 Specifically, you need proof of two things: (i) the other driver’s (or someone else’s) fault, and (ii) your damages.